A man cheating repeatedly does not value “commitment”. They tend to have a life littered with women they have discarded or abandoned.

 But truthfully, if you have been discarded or abandoned, they have done you a huge favour.
 Although you might not see it right now you will get to a better place, you can heal your emotional wounds.
 In time you can say to yourself “oh my god, I dodged a bullet”.
 Anyone who does not value you or respect you does not love you.
 You don’t need that kind of relationship.
 Someone who doesn’t see what an amazing person you are doesn’t deserve to have you in their life.

-When you recover your self-worth, when you can forgive yourself.
-When forgive the other person then you will thank them for setting you free.
-Everyone can make a mistake and get involved with another person.
+When you recover your self-worth when you can forgive yourself.
+When you can forgive the other person then you will thank them for setting you free.
+(Try the Ho’oponopono Hawaiian Prayer for Self Love and Forgiveness) Everyone can make a mistake and get involved with another person.
 They can have an emotional or physical affair.
 However, someone who repeatedly makes mistakes by cheating on a wife or partner then that person does not value another human being.
-It comes down to this person causing so much pain by doing something that is so selfish, because he is not emotionally adult enough to handle separation the right way.
+It comes down to this person causing so much pain by doing something that is so selfish because he is not emotionally adult enough to handle separation the right way.

 Red flags in the relationship

 There were probably red flags in the relationship that you did not see.
-If there was blatant red flags, then there were most likely times when you didn’t set firm boundaries within your relationship.
-You may have made excuses for certain things they did or said that you brushed under the carpet, when you should have been more assertive and not allow boundaries to be crossed.
+If there were blatant red flags, then there were most likely times when you didn’t set firm boundaries within your relationship.
+You may have made excuses for certain things they did or said that you brushed under the carpet, when you should have been more assertive and not allowed boundaries to be crossed.

 You may have attracted a person into your life that had many of the qualities you were looking for.
 Perhaps you ignored some aspects of their personality and behaviours, things that you would have not wanted in your relationship.
 Like alcohol abuse, ill health, issues with anger outbursts and negative self-talk.
 Behaviours that now your relationship has ended you can identify as things you do not want in a future relationship.
 Perhaps there was not that deep connection, the supportive person, your cheerleader who would spur you on in things that you wanted to achieve.